-Generator load control (when paralleled to the utility) is controlled through the Speed PID and programmed by selecting KW Droop.
-(Use kW Droop?
-Yes) For good response and load adjustment resolution, Droop was set to 5% of rated speed.
+Generator load control (when paralleled to the utility) is controlled through the Speed PID and programmed by selecting KW Droop (Use Load Droop?
+Yes).
+For good response and load adjustment resolution, droop was set to 5% of rated speed.
 (Droop = 5 %)